 The applicant does the authoring using the software authoring tool given to him or her by the Office and operating on the applicant's computer.

-The authoring tool displays on the left of the applicant's computer screen a list of all of the data elements that should be in a patent application (according to the Office's DTD).
-The applicant clicks each element in the list, and when a window opens, types the information requested into the window.
-For example, the applicant clicks the data element "TITLE" and types "MAKING A WIDGIT" when the window opens.
+The authoring tool displays a template on applicant's computer screen listing all of the data elements that should be in a patent application (according to the Office's DTD).
+The applicant clicks in the desired data element and types information into the template.
+For example, the applicant clicks the data element "TITLE" and types "MAKING A WIDGIT" into the template.
 The authoring tool will add the tags, paragraph numbers, and other elements that are required by XML.
-The applicant can continue through this whole process adding the required information to each of the data elements until the application is fully authored.
+The applicant can continue through this whole process adding the required information to each of the data elements in the template until the application is fully authored.

-The applicant can also use the authoring tool to "cut and paste" a fully written application into the proper format.
-In this mode, the applicant will open up that written application, and also open up the authoring tool to reveal all of the data elements.
-When the applicant clicks the data element to reveal the data entry window, the applicant will copy the relevant section from the previously written application and paste that section into the window (for tagging by the authoring tool).
+The applicant can also use the authoring tool to "cut and paste" a previously written application into the proper format.
+In this mode, the applicant will open up that written application, and also open up the authoring tool template to reveal the data elements.
+When the applicant clicks in the data element, the applicant will copy the relevant section from the previously written application and paste that section into the template (for tagging by the authoring tool).

 Paper copies of the oath or declaration (§ 1.63), drawings, and certain other documents are scanned on the applicant's digital scanner and stored in tagged image file format (TIFF).
 The TIFF is not tagged by the authoring tool, but is similar to an electronic photograph.